Lean Hospitals: A Practical Guide to Continuous Improvement in Healthcare

 11) Engaging and Leading Employees

-12) Getting Starting with Lean
+12) Getting Started with Lean

 13) A Vision for a Lean Hospital